-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 days of medication.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 day's supply.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 day's supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31 days emergency supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply - Please note that our transition policy applies only to those that are "Part D drugs" and bought at a network pharmacy.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

+We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply.

+- If you are a current member affected by level of care changes, we will provide a temporary supply of the non-formulary drug during the first 90 days after your level of care changes or provide you with the opportunity to request a formulary exception in advance for the following year. - Please note that our transition policy applies only to those that are "Part D drugs" and bought at a network pharmacy.
 The transition can't be used to buy a non-Part D drug or a drug out of network, unless you qualify for out-of-network access.